elingaard/deep-dehom/README.md

 **!!!
 Code will be uploaded soon !!!**

-This is the official repository for the paper "De-homogenization using Convolutional Neural Networks" (https://arxiv.org/abs/2105.04232)
+This is the official repository for replicating the results in the paper "De-homogenization using Convolutional Neural Networks" (https://arxiv.org/abs/2105.04232)

 ## Installation
 To train your own model or run one of the pre-trained model start by installing the required packages: